-Key Performance Indicators for marketing are essential to gauge the success of your marketing strategy.
-If you are an app developer keep reading to learn more about KPIs marketing and how it can help you.
+Key Performance Indicators (KPIs) for marketing are essential to gauge the success of your marketing strategy.
+If you are an app developer, keep reading to learn more about marketing KPIs and how they can help you.

-If they show little to no progress you know it’s time to make a change.
-Check out the 5 pillars of the most successful apps to get help with improving KPIs.
+But first, what is KPI?
+Also known as Key Performance Indicators, they calculate the progress being made in reaching the goals of an app.
+If they show little to no progress, you know it’s time to make a change.
+Check out the 5 pillars of the most successful apps to know the best way to improve KPIs.

-It’s important not to confuse KPIs with metrics.
-These two terms are often used interchangeably, but not all metrics are KPIs.
-Although all KPIs are metrics, some metrics are simply numbers that are used within KPIs.
+It’s important not to associate KPIs with metrics.
+These two terms are often used as synonyms but not all metrics are KPIs.
+Some of them are simply numbers that are used within the KPIs.

-There are many different metrics digital marketers can choose to track and analyze.
-Here are some of the best KPIs.
+There are many different metrics that you can choose to track and analyze for the development of your app.
+Below, RankMyAPP listed some of the best KPIs that can be implemented.

 Cost Per Thousand Ad Impressions (CPM)

-This calculation requires the total campaign cost and the total number of impressions.
+This KPI requires the calculation of the total campaign cost and the total number of impressions.
 Divide the former by the latter, then multiply the resulting number by 1,000.